5 stars

 Updated Eligibility Criteria (Effective January 21, 2025)

 To be eligible for an open work permit, foreign nationals and their family members must meet updated conditions based on the primary worker’s status and occupation in Canada.
+The following documents are required to demonstrate eligibility.

 1. Spouses of Foreign Workers